Frequently Asked Questions

 A. You can talk to the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CTO (Chief Technology Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.

 Q. If security is an intangible asset, then how will a customer know what they pay for?

-A. Together with a commercial proposal, we provide a detailed project plan developed individually for the customer.
-To create such plan, we find out all needs, prerequisites and conditions of the customer.
-Security requirements, threat models, testing modes, scope specifications and several dozen other parameters are described in the plan.
-Development of the project plan is a part of pre-engagement stage and is free of charge.
+A. Together with a commercial offer, we provide a detailed project plan developed individually for the customer.
+To create such a plan, we find out all the needs, prerequisites and conditions of the customer.
+Security requirements, threat models, testing modes, scope specifications, and several dozen other parameters are described in the plan.
+The development of the project plan is a part of the pre-engagement stage and is free of charge.